memN0ps/redlotus-rs/README.md

         - Execute `bcdedit /set {bootmgr} nointegritychecks on` to skip the integrity checks.
         - Inject `bcdedit /set {bootmgr} nointegritychecks on` option dynamically by modifying the `LoadOptions`.

         1.2.
-The following is required to allocate an additional memory buffer for the malicious kernel driver, because as a UEFI Application it will be unloaded from memory after returning from its entry point function.
+The following could be required to allocate an additional memory buffer for the malicious kernel driver, because as a UEFI Application it will be unloaded from memory after returning from its entry point function.

         - `BlImgAllocateImageBuffer` or `BlMmAllocateVirtualPages` in the Windows OS loader (`winload.efi`).